Early Initiation of Breastfeeding

 4) more than 24 hours after delivery

-5) does not know
+6) does not remember

-1) WHO recommends a longer recall period (children born in the last 24 months); however, for the sake of greater precision, PIN proposes a shorter period of 12 months only (however, if your data needs to be comparable to the official statistics using a 24 months recall period, follow this standard).
+1) WHO recommends a longer recall period (children born in the last 24 months); however, for the sake of greater precision, IndiKit proposes a shorter period of 12 months only (however, if your data needs to be comparable to the official statistics using a 24 months recall period, follow this standard).

 2) This indicator relies on accurate age assessment.
 Since people often do not remember the exact dates of their children’s birth, the data collectors should never rely only on the information provided by caregivers and always verify the child’s age.
 This can be done by reviewing the child’s birth certificate or other documents; however, since many caregivers do not have such documents, it is essential that your data collectors are able to determine the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.